open-dollar/od-docs/docs/api.md

 <a target="_blank" href="https://www.postman.com/speeding-spaceship-663022/workspace/keyp-public-workspace/collection/25667367-e1156fb2-60c3-4a42-b76b-47902a22512e?ctx=documentation">Check out our Postman Collection</a>
 &nbsp;to explore our API endpoints and see example requests.
 It's a public collection, so you can fork the collection to make requests via Postman's web or desktop application.

+To make API calls you will need an `Access Token`, which can be generated in your [dev portal](https://dev.usekeyp.com).
+Each `Access Token` is unique to each user per each app.

 ## Tokens

 ### Get Balance